alatarum/frugen/README.md

     not available from the command line arguments.

 _NOTE:_ You may use `frugen` to modify some standard fields even on FRU files that
-        contain unsupported multirecord area records if you use binary input and binary output formats.
-Those fields will be copied as is from the source to the destination file.
+        contain unsupported multirecord area records.
+        Those records will be decoded as 'custom' (raw) type and encoded back the same way, preserving their data.

 _NOTE:_ You may use `frugen` to fix area and record checksums in your FRU file.
         For that purpose use binary input and output formats, and specify the debug (`-g`)